alexharri/website/posts/encoding-declension.md

 </tbody>
 </table>}

-This gives us a rough indication that, for not-before-seen names, the full compressed trie gives us a good or neutral result 97% of the time.
-The _"Should have applied declension"_ case results in <Ts method>applyCase</Ts> not applying declension to the name and returning it as-is, which I'd consider a neutral result.
+This gives us a rough indication that, for not-before-seen Icelandic names, the compressed trie gives us a good or neutral result 97% of the time.
 3% of the results are incorrect.

+<SmallNote label="">The _"Should have applied declension"_ case results in <Ts method>applyCase</Ts> not applying declension to the name and returning it as-is.
+I consider that a neutral result.</SmallNote>

 But still, these are just 100 random names.
 Some names are far more common than others.
 It'd be more interesting to see how well the compressed trie performs for the most common names.

 Luckily for us, [Statistics Iceland][statice] publishes data on [how many individuals have specific names][names].
 Using that data, I created the chart below.
 It shows the number of people holding each name in the approved list of names as a first name.
-The 3,600 names with declension data available (the names in the trie's input data) are colored blue.
+The 3,600 names with declension data available are colored blue.
 The 800 names without declension data are colored red:

 [names]: https://statice.is/statistics/population/births-and-deaths/names/